nikpiao-dev/my-projects/codedex/origins_trilogy/html/README.md

 # Essenza - Restaurant Menu

 Welcome to **Essenza**, a simple and elegant restaurant menu website created with HTML.

-This project features a menu of three dishes, with an order form for selecting quantities and add-ons.
+This final project for html courses in codedex features a menu of three dishes, with an order form for selecting quantities and add-ons.

 ## Features